Disease/Disorder

 Imaging

-Many times, routine prenatal ultrasound can detect spinal dysraphism before delivery; in some cases, magnetic resonance imaging can help to determine if there is protrusion of neural elements through a spinal opening and shed light on the specific type of spinal dysraphism that is present.
+Many times, routine prenatal ultrasound can detect spinal dysraphism before delivery.
+In cases where the full extent of spinal abnormality is not clearly visualized, fetal magnetic resonance imaging is typically indicated.
+Fetal MRI is often performed after 22 weeks gestation and can help to determine if there is protrusion of neural elements through a spinal opening and shed light on the specific type of spinal dysraphism that is present.14

-For those with concern for occult lesions that are not diagnosed prenatally, ultrasound is typically utilized as a screening tool, however for those patients for whom there is a high suspicion of spinal dysraphism, MRI is likely more cost effective in the long run.15
+For those with concern for occult lesions that were not diagnosed prenatally, post-natal ultrasound is typically utilized as a screening tool, however for those patients for whom there is a high suspicion of spinal dysraphism, MRI is likely more cost effective in the long run.15

 Supplemental assessment tools

-In patients with neurogenic bladder, a renal ultrasound, voiding cystourethrogram, and urodynamic assessment can help to evaluate the structure and physiology of the urologic system and guide in management.1,12
+In patients with neurogenic bladder, a renal ultrasound, voiding cystourethrogram, and urodynamic assessment can help to evaluate the structure and physiology of the urologic system and guide in management.1,9

 Early prediction of outcomes